tbedford/Ant-Allocator/README.md

 # Ant-Allocator

-A very, very simple memory allocator
+A very, very simple memory allocator for educational purposes.

 The following diagram shows the basic design / data structures for a simple heap allocator: